DylanPiercey/set-dom/README.md

 Any elements that have a `data-ignore` will only be diffed when the `data-ignore` attribute is removed.
 The only thing `set-dom` will do for you in this case is automatically add and remove the element.

 ## Event delegation
 Unlike React, set-dom does not provide a way for you to add event listeners to your elements.
-Fortunately there is a simple approach that enables this that you have probably used before (ala jquery), [event delegation](https://davidwalsh.name/event-delegate).
+Fortunately there is a simple approach that enables this that you have probably used before (aka jquery), [event delegation](https://davidwalsh.name/event-delegate).
 Check out something like [component-delegate](https://github.com/component/delegate) for a lightweight library that does this for you.
 Or if you are using [Rill](https://github.com/rill-js/rill) checkout [@rill/delegate](https://github.com/rill-js/delegate).

 ## Mounting and Dismounting.
 Often you need the ability to intercept when a component is inserted or removed from the DOM.